 The final workshop schedule is usually published at least one month before the festival but this time we will publish it really soon.

 Ritmo Cuba is a very beginner friendly festival, Beginners are more than welcome!
 At the festival all beginners will be able to experience the best from our international instructors, enjoy their dancing, professional and friendly approach.

 At the festival each of the participants typically dance with each other, this makes sure that you get the opportunity to dance with and get to know lots of different people.
 Of course we always make sure that there is a good balance of men and women and we always make sure that there are Cuban dancers on hand to help if required.

 Unfortunately, no, you can not.
 But you can transfer the ticket to another person.

 Cuba has direct flights from a number of capitals in Europe including France (Air France), Amsterdam (KLM), Moscow (Aeroflot), London (Virgin), Rome (Blue Panorama), Spain (Air Europa and Iberia).
 Travellers from Asia or the pacific may prefer to travel through the US and through a connecting country in Panama (COPA) or direct flights from Miami to Havana with charters companies such as Cuba Travel Services, ABC, Marazul, Gulfstream among others or through Mexico (AeroMexico and Interjet).

-We offer you a package that includes accommodation in particular houses near to our principal venue, Revolution Museum, located in Old Havana, historic center of the capital of Cuba.
+We offer you a package that includes accommodation in particular houses near to our principal venue.

 The medical insurance will cover fees for medical procedures in Cuba needed and provided due to ailments or injuries occurring and generated while in Cuba.
 For example, if a passenger breaks their leg and needs medical help/ medical procedures the medical insurance covers all costs.
 The medical insurance will not cover previous ailments or injuries, nor trip interruption or additional cost associated with such.